bharatsaya/bharatsaya.github.io/index.md

 # .NET Full Stack Web Developer
 {: .fs-9 }

 Hey there!
 Welcome to my corner of the web.
-As a .NET full stack developer, this is where I showcase my projects and blog some interesting stuff. {: .fs-6 .fw-300 }
+This is where I showcase my portfolio projects and blog some interesting stuff.{: .fs-6 .fw-300 }

 [Portfolio](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
 [Blog][Just the Docs repo]{: .btn .fs-5 .mb-4 .mb-md-0 }